-This fall, Disney+ has plans to remedy its greatest weakness: the lack of binge-worthy live action series that audiences over age 12 will enjoy.
+Since launch, Disney+ has had one glaring weakness: the lack of binge-worthy live action series that audiences over age 12 will enjoy.

 To be sure, the family-friendly streaming service has several series that work well in small doses: Rogue Trip, Disney Gallery: The Mandalorian, Brain Games, Encore, Cosmos, Shop Class, and America’s Funniest Home Videos come to mind.
 Disney+ also has dozens of bingeable animated shows, and laugh-track Disney Channel entries amuse some pre-teens.

 However, competitors Netflix, Amazon Prime, HBO Max, and Peacock all have 20 to 40 or more must-see TV series that aren’t cartoons.
-Later this fall, Disney+ will add National Geographic’s big-budget limited series The Right Stuff along with ABC’s Dinosaurs (4 seasons) and, hopefully, a new Marvel Studios series or two.
+In 2021, Disney+ began to pick up the pace of adding library series with ABC’s Dinosaurs (January) and The Muppet Show (February).

-For now, here’s our list of 7 quality live action series with wide appeal… and a few inexplicably missing Disney-owned shows we hope are coming soon.
+For now, here’s our list of 10 binge-worthy live action series with wide appeal… and ten inexplicably missing Disney-owned shows we hope are coming soon.